‹ Back to Blog

 Ahrefs Keyword Explorer

-From the screenshot above, you can see that this ‘lead generation tools’ has 900 searches per month in the United States and almost 5,000 searches globally.
-Considering additional keywords an article on the topic of ‘lead generation tools’ would also rank for, Ahrefs estimates you could get 1,800 visitors a month if you rank well.
+From the screenshot above, you can see that the keyword ‘lead generation tools’ has 900 searches per month in the United States and almost 5,000 searches globally.
+Considering additional keywords that an article on the topic of ‘lead generation tools’ would also rank for, Ahrefs estimates you could get 1,800 visitors a month if you rank well.

 3. Determine the Number of Backlinks Required to Rank in SERPs